-- 7. Close the maintenance bypass switch.

-- The load will transfer to the maintenance bypass line connected in parallel with the static bypass line

-- 8. On the TFT control panel(s), verify that:

-- a) The maintenance bypass is closed (yellow).

-- b) The inverter is turned locked out (red).

-- c) The battery is being charged.
+- 7. Close the maintenance bypass switch. - The load will transfer to the maintenance bypass line connected in parallel with the static bypass line - 8.
+On the TFT control panel(s), verify that: - a) The maintenance bypass is closed (yellow). - b) The inverter is turned locked out (red). - c) The battery is being charged. - L.2 Control inverter load

 - 9. Open the battery fuses.

 - 10. Open the UPS parallel isolator (IA2).

 - 11. On the TFT control panel, verify that:

 - a) The battery line changes to yellow.

-- b) The parallel isolator switch icon is shown open and changes to red.
+- The parallel isolator switch icon is shown open and changes to red.